KisangaDavid/Old-Projects/Pong/README.md

 Pong written in javascript with html shell.
-HS project.
+Simple HS project.